Polish football clubs in European competitions

 Football clubs from Ekstraklasa – the top Polish professional league for men's association football teams – have participated in European football competitions since 1955–56 season, when Gwardia Warsaw took part in the inaugural European Cup.

-The biggest success by Polish clubs in UEFA-administered competitions is reaching a semifinal in European Cup.
-The first one to achieve this round was Legia Warsaw in 1969–70 season followed by Widzew Łódź in 1982–83 season.
-Moreover, Górnik Zabrze reached the final of 1969–70 European Cup Winners' Cup as did Ruch Chorzów in 1998 UEFA Intertoto Cup.
+The biggest success by Polish clubs in UEFA-administered competitions is reaching a semifinal of the European Cup.
+The first one to achieve this round was Legia Warsaw in the 1969–70 season, followed by Widzew Łódź in the 1982–83 season.
+Moreover, Górnik Zabrze reached the final of the 1969–70 European Cup Winners' Cup, as did Ruch Chorzów in the 1998 UEFA Intertoto Cup.

 Polish clubs were more successful in non-UEFA-administered Intertoto Cup.
 Polonia Bytom won the 1964–65 edition followed by losing in the final next year.
 Odra Opole and Zagłębie Sosnowiec reached semi-finals, each once.
 From 1967 to 1994, when only a group stage was held, 14 different clubs won their groups 24 times.